 COVID-19 has shocked the world and sent economies spinning.
 It was late-2019 when the virus first appeared in the Chinese city of Wuhan.
 Initially, it only affected China, but its effects are now felt around the globe, with many countries in lockdown.

 Many businesses are fighting to survive, and marketing will be an essential part of their recovery.
 We have already provided a series of marketing tips that will help many firms better weather the Coronavirus crisis.

 But just how significant an effect will the virus have on marketing and sales?
 We recently surveyed 237 brands to see how they are coping with the crisis.
 Also, we have scoured the Net and found a wide range of other Coronavirus-related marketing and sales statistics.
 The overall trend from our survey was one of great concern, but the realization that the crisis will affect some industries far more than others.
 Businesses deemed essential are struggling to meet demand at the moment.
 Luxury and service-related firms are in a more precarious position.
 And companies that have not kept up with the times, for example, "old media" are in the most dangerous situation of all.
 For example, magazine publishers have already pulled the plug on significant and long-running publications.
 We present the results of our survey, along with the other statistics below.
-We carried out our survey in late March 2020, and most of the other statistics quoted also relate to that time.
+We carried out our survey in late March 2020 and September, and most of the other statistics quoted also relate to that time.

 COVID-19 Marketing Report: Statistics and Ad Spend:

 After the initial shock of COVID, it is gratifying to see something of a rebound in UK retail sales.
 UK retail sales increased 4.7% on a like-for-like basis between August 2019 and August 2020 (although the 2019 figure was a 0.8% decrease from 2018).